 If you’re feeling like splurging, like REALLY splurging… I’m talking spending $250/person for a mega level splurge, there are gourmet restaurants that cater to this, French Laundry in particular.
 I personally can’t recommend any, because I can’t justify the expense myself.
 I’ll save that for my next plane ticket, thank you very much!

-During summer, Napa valley hosts several music festivals & concerts — Napa Bottle Rock & Jazz festival are the most popular.
-During harvest season as well, some wineries will host concerts & musical performances from artists like Ed Sheeran, Lifehouse etc. Check wineries (xx) for listings.
+During summer, Napa valley hosts several music festivals & concerts — Napa Bottle Rock & Jazz festival is one of the most popular.
+During harvest season, some wineries will host concerts & musical performances from artists like Ed Sheeran, Lifehouse etc.

 Explore neighboring Sonoma

-For more low key, less snooty & less expensive wineries, head on over to neighboring Sonoma!
+For more low key, less expensive wineries, head on over to neighboring Sonoma!